Catherine Stefani: Early life and education

 Stefani earned a bachelor's degree in government from Saint Mary's College of California, followed by a Master of Laws and Juris Doctor from the University of the Pacific's McGeorge School of Law.
+In 1995, she was admitted to the State Bar of California.

 Career

 Early career

 After graduating from law school, she was a deputy district attorney in Contra Costa County.
 She was an aide to San Jose Vice Mayor Cindy Chavez and California State Assembly member Herb Wesson.
-Stefani served as a legislative aide to San Francisco Supervisors Michela Alioto-Pier (2007-2011) and Mark Farrell (2011-2016).
+Stefani served as a legislative aide to San Francisco Supervisors Michela Alioto-Pier (2007–2011) and Mark Farrell (2011–2016).

 From 2000 to 2003, Stefani developed, hosted, and produced For The Record, a television show about legal issues.
 She is a spokesperson for Moms Demand Action for Gun Sense in America and the co-founder and former leader of the group's San Francisco chapter.
 She was on the Board of Directors of the Homeless Prenatal Program.
 She graduated from Emerge America and has been a supporter of the organization.